bigraph-toolkit-suite/bigraphs.bdsl-interpreter-parent/README.md

 - bdsl-interpreter-cli: Implements a command-line interface for interacting with the BDSL interpreter.
 This module enables users to execute BDSL models and interact with the interpreter from the terminal.
 - bdsl-execution-common: Provides the common execution environment and reusable strategies for the BDSL interpreter.
 This module encapsulates shared execution logic, environment management, and strategy definitions.

+The framework and grammar can be extended and facilitate "bigraphical language engineering."

 ## Getting Started

 ### Maven Configuration